 On average, washing machines use 19 gallons of water per load, which, for the average household that runs between 5 and 6 loads per week, adds up to 5,605 gallons of water per year.

-On average, ENERGY STAR certified washing machines use 14 gallons of water per load, which is 33% less than regular washers.
-Put another way, an ENERGY STAR certified washing machine could save the average household 1,475 gallons of water per year.
+ENERGY STAR certified washing machines use an average of 14 gallons of water per load, which is 33% less than regular washers.
+These high-efficiency washing machines could save the average household 1,475 gallons of water per year.